How can you keep your audience focused throughout a digital training session?

-As we have already seen, nothing beats the emotions for stimulating the brain.
+As we have already seen, nothing beats emotion for stimulating the brain.
 For this reason, consider adding a touch of surprise to your digital experience: it will only serve to improve your participants’ focus!

 For example: diverge from the subject to make room for a more personal experience, project an image that provokes a reaction, initiate debate or ask the audience’s opinions about a chosen subject, set up a new activity, etc.

 Taking a few minutes’ break also enables you to get participants focusing again.
-That’s the theory advanced by Francesco Cirillo and his well-known Pomodoro technique: regular breaks for maximum concentration!
+That’s the theory put forward by Francesco Cirillo and his well-known Pomodoro technique: regular breaks for maximum concentration!

 For example: suggesting that the group spends a few minutes discussing their shared knowledge, giving 15 minutes’ free time to recharge their batteries or get back to their daily work, etc.